 It is very unlikely that your health insurance, credit card insurance, etc will cover everything you might need, particularly for such a long trip.
 Better safe than sorry, as they say.

-I'm about to buy my insurance for a 6 month SE Asia trip, and I'll be buying from World Nomads again! about 5 years ago
+I'm about to buy my insurance for a 6 month SE Asia trip, and I'll be buying from World Nomads again! almost 6 years ago